jonlpersson/ed-latimore/site/_posts/2020-04-04-6-signs-of-mental-and-emotional-maturity.md

 I'm not just going to tell you the signs of maturity.
 I'm going to also help you become a more mature person as well.

-{% include widgets/toc.html heading="6 biggest signs of mental and emotional maturity" list-items="Healthy boundaries, Emotional control, The ability to disagree without being disrespectful, Can take responsibility, You can admit when they're wrong, You can accept the harsh truths of life" list-ids="healthy-boundaries, emotional-control, the-ability-to-disagre-without-being-disrespectful, can-take-responsibility, you-can-admit-when-youre-wrong-and-you-dont-need-to-rub-it-in-when-youre-right, you-accept-the-harsh-truths-about-life" %}

-&nbsp;

-### Healthy boundaries
+## Healthy boundaries

 A sign of maturity is being able to walk away from a situation that everyone thinks is best for you, but you know it isn’t.
-This is the ability to know yourself and be confident in the path you’ve chosen.
+This is the ability to know yourself and be confident in your chosen path.

-Healthy boundaries are easy to maintain when the environment is healthy, but a mature person is able to keep their own point-of-view and perspective even when the peer pressure is on.
+Healthy boundaries are easy to maintain when the environment is healthy, but a mature person is able to keep their own point of view and perspective even when the peer pressure is on.

 When we talk about peer pressure, we think of children giving in to social pressure and becoming like everyone else around them.
 They do this so they can fit.
 They want to fit in so they can avoid the pressure that comes from standing out.